 Do foreigners pay taxes in Spain?

-Yes, foreigners living and working in Spain are subject to Spanish tax laws and are required to pay taxes on their Spanish-sourced income.
+Yes, foreigners living and working in Spain and their income are subject to Spanish tax laws and are required to pay income taxes on their Spanish-sourced income.

 Can I live in Spain without paying taxes?